thednp/contact-form-7-enhancements/README.md

 * adds placeholder support for quiz field type

 # Using the placeholder for quiz
-To enable placeholder for the quiz field, simply mention the `placeholder` shortcode setting and you are done.
+To enable placeholder for the quiz field, simply mention the `placeholder` shortcode setting and it will use your quiz question as placeholder.
 Example:

 ```
 [quiz random-capital-quiz class:your-class id:yourQuizName placeholder "The capital of Japan?|Tokyo" "The capital of France?|Paris"]